ParrotSec/documentation/src/en/dualboot-with-windows.md

 <img src="./images/dualboot/db7.png" width="70%"/>

-This is the updated situation, after shrinking the Windows partition it has been created an unallocated space of 20GB, select it and click on *Create*:
+This is the updated situation, after shrinking the Windows partition, an unallocated space of 20GB is available.
+Select it, then click on *Create*:

 <img src="./images/dualboot/db8.png"/>

 These are the settings for new partition, set the file system you want (ParrotOS uses BTRFS by default), set the mount point in / (**root**), then click on *OK*: